-As much as fish boils are a part of Door County’s popular culture, the act of fish boiling is actually a part of settler history here in Door County.
+As much as fish boils are a part of Door County’s popular culture, the act of fish boiling is actually a part of settler history.

-It’s not uncommon for locals to celebrate weddings, graduations, and community gatherings with a fish boil, a simple plate of whitefish, onions, and potatoes connecting today’s families to those who came more than a century before.
+It’s not uncommon for locals to celebrate weddings, graduations, and community gatherings with a traditional fish boil, demonstrating the power of this simple meal and how it connects today’s families to those who came before them.